 Not convinced?
 Oh well, it was worth a try.
-If you want to keep your mag locks, please follow the following protocol:
+If you want to keep your wheel locks, please follow the following protocol:

-- When dropping the car off, please leave the mag lock key out in plain sight.
+- When dropping the car off, please leave the wheel lock key out in plain sight.
 The center cup holder is a good spot.

 - When picking the car up, please make sure the mag lock key was returned to the same spot.